• Skip to main content

 In this blog post, I’ve explained the definition and meanings of “warui” together with its major conjugations.
 And also, I’ve explained how to use them through the example sentences.
 Let me summarize them as follows.

-• warui – 悪い (わるい) : an i-adjective meaning ‘bad’ in Japanese.
+- warui – 悪い (わるい) : an i-adjective meaning ‘bad’ in Japanese.
 Depending on the context and situation, this can also mean ‘evil’, ‘poor’, or ‘wrong’.
 This can work as both a modifier and a complement.
-It’s also worth mentioning here that Japanese native speakers sometimes use this to mean ‘sorry, my bad’ in speaking.
+It’s also worth mentioning here that they sometimes use this especially in speaking to mean ‘sorry, my bad’ in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.